yangbang18/ZeroNLG/README.md

 --mask_prob 0.05 \
 --noise_std 0.001
 ```
+**Note:**
+1. Use `python train.py --help` to see explainations of arguments.
-**Note:** The training process does not involve any validation operation, i.e., you should choose the best-performed model on a specific dataset by yourself. **In our experiments, we always use ZeroNLG that applys auto-encoding training after 3 epochs for downstream evaluations because it generally performs the best.**
+2. The training process does not involve any validation operation, i.e., you should choose the best-performed model on a specific dataset by yourself. **In our experiments, we always use ZeroNLG that applys auto-encoding training after 3 epochs for downstream evaluations because it generally performs the best.**

 ### Testing (Zero-Shot Transfer)